big-data-lab-umbc/aws-automation/lambda-example/cloud_property_retrieval_aws/ReadMe.md

 This document explains RESTFul service provisioning on top of AWS cloud services.
 If a user has a program/software that is executable on an AWS EC2 instance, this document shows step-by-step instructions on how to create RESTFul services so other users could run the program/software via HTTP GET/POST methods.
 The RESTFul services are created via AWS Lambda and API Gateway Services.

+The applications used in this document are from data analytics repositories at [AI for Atmosphere Remote Sensing](https://github.com/AI-4-atmosphere-remote-sensing)

 ## _What is AWS Lambda Functionon:_
 AWS Lambda is a serverless compute service that can run any sort of code without having to provision or manage servers.
 Lambda runs your code on highly available compute infrastructure and performs all of the administration of computing resources, capacity provisioning, automated scaling, monitoring, and logging.

 ## _What is AWS API Gateway:_
 Amazon API Gateway is an AWS service for creating, publishing, maintaining, monitoring, and securing REST, HTTP, and WebSocket APIs at any scale.
 In this tutorial we considered REST APIs.
 A REST (representational state transfer), also called RESTful API is an architectural style for an application program interface (API) that uses HTTP requests to access and use data.
 That data can be used to GET, PUT, POST and DELETE data types, which refers to the reading, updating, creating and deleting of operations concerning resources.